Teddi Mellencamp Asks For Understanding After Receiving Threats Over ‘RHOBH’ Drama

 — Teddi Mellencamp (@TeddiMellencamp) February 27, 2019

 In next week’s episode, text messages from Teddi are set to be revealed regarding the drama around the puppy.
-The mother-of-two has also claimed to have receipts as well on social media and will likely bring them to the reunion.
+The mother-of-two has also claimed on social media to have receipts as well, and will likely bring them to the reunion.

 The Real Housewives of Beverly Hills airs every Tuesday night at 9 p.m.
-EST on Bravo.
+ET on Bravo.